 The proposed stone is Yennadon stone (shown by an emerald green circle icon), which is durable and coloured grey with reddish brown tones.
 This material would feature on the walls of buildings around the access roundabout in the Walks and Quarry Edge areas and in the western elevations of The Orchards.
-This wall material is mostly combined with slate materials (blue triangle icon) on the roofs to achieve the appearance of many of the buildings in nearby rural areas, including the AONB.
-This combination is used where the buildings would be visible from the site entrance (from Brixham Road) and from Waddeton Road to the west.
+This wall material is mostly combined with slate materials (blue triangle icon) on the roofs to achieve the appearance of many of the buildings would be visible from the site entrance (from Brixham Road) and from Waddeton Road to the west.
 At the site access the loop arm leading south runs between three storey houses.
 Where these buildings face onto the roundabout they are shown as natural stone with render sections.
 Further into the site, reconstituted stone is combined with render of off-white and various landscape colours.